 New England offers a diversity of attractions in a compact package, including sandy shores and green mountains and some of the best whale watching in the world.

 To help you make the most of your visit, we’ve combed the far corners of the region to find the people who know and love it best.
-Here, meet some of the local innkeepers and guides we’ve worked with over the years, from a marine biologist in Boston to a British couple running a small inn in Vermont.
+Here, meet some of the local innkeepers and guides we’ve worked with over the years.

 Laura, Boston Harbour Cruises